-Effort for the fishery is focussed between January and June (Figure 2), which is complementary to the spawning season which occurs around August (Ling et al. 2008).
+Monthly effort for the fishery is focussed between January and June (Figure 2), which is complementary to the spawning season which occurs around August (Ling et al. 2008).

 Figure 2.
-Monthly effort (hr) averaged by year since the beginning of the fishery, error bars represent standard error.
+Monthly effort (hr) averaged by year since the beginning of the fishery 2009 to the current season 2019/20, error bars represent standard error.